book cover

 In the last ten minutes of baking, you can also cover your loaf pan with tin foil to ensure the top doesn’t get overcooked and come out dark brown.

-Another tip is to make sure you slowly add the oil while the mixture beats to incorporate air into the batter for a lighter constancy.
+Another tip is slowly adding the oil while the mixture beats to incorporate air into the batter for a lighter constancy.

 There are a few reasons why your pumpkin bread isn’t coming out perfectly fluffy: